-Digital maps are produced either by the geographical institutes of the country concerned, such as the USGS for USA, IGN for France, or by paper map publishers, or by community projects, such as OpenStreetMap, which offer free global mapping.
+Digital maps are produced either by the geographical institutes of the country concerned, such as the USGS for the USA and IGN for France, by paper map publishers, or by community projects, such as OpenStreetMap, which offers free global mapping.

 For the first two cases, GPS manufacturers offer on their site the purchase of these digital maps to download.

-You can also buy them in bookshops (you buy a memory card to insert in the unit or a code giving the right to download).
+You can also buy them in bookshops (you purchase a memory card to insert in the unit or a code giving the right to download).

 They are usually expensive, but they are the most complete.

-If TwoNav (mostly for Europe) proposes these maps to download on its site for a few dollars, making the installation easier, to install them on a Garmin model, you have to do it by yourself by downloading them from OpenStreetMap sites here.
+Suppose TwoNav (primarily for Europe) proposes these maps to download on its site for a few dollars, making the installation more accessible, to install them on a Garmin model.
+In that case, you have to do it by yourself by downloading them from OpenStreetMap sites here.

 GPS track and waypoints

 One advantage of handheld GPS is the ability to display the track of the route you are following on a background map.

 For this, a file in GPX format (standard format for exchange between GPS units) has to be copied to the device containing the tracks and waypoints of the hike to be carried out.